Click on the links below to find out more

 Above: ACL Reconstruction using Tendon Graft with Button Fixation on Tibia and Femur (Arthrex)

-Whether your treatment involves surgery or not, rehabilitation plays a vital role in getting you back to your daily activities.
+Whether surgery was required as part of your treatment or not, rehabilitation is a vital part of getting you back to your daily life.
 Mr Slattery has a specialised physiotherapy and rehabilitation program which has been tried and tested to get you back on your feet as soon as possible.